NotCleo/LinuxKernelModules/README.md

 5. Check kernel logs with `dmesg` to verify operation
 6. Unload the module using `sudo rmmod <module_name>`

-For device tree-based drivers, you'll need to compile and apply the device tree overlay before loading the module.
+However, for device tree-based drivers, you'll need to compile and apply the device tree overlay before loading the module :D

-## Conclusion

-All drivers follow good kernel coding practices and demonstrate proper use of their respective subsystems.
-The code is well-structured and follows the kernel's driver model correctly.
-These examples provide an excellent learning resource for understanding Linux kernel driver development patterns and best practices.

-Each example builds upon concepts introduced in earlier examples, creating a progressive learning path from basic kernel modules to complex device drivers using various subsystems and frameworks.